LennartFr/blockchain-meetup-2018/README.md

 # We will be using Hyperledger Composer, Hyperledger Fabric and the IBM Cloud

-# Step 1: In Composer, Develop and run your business network.
+# Step 1: In Composer, develop and run your business network.
 # Step 2: Develop and run your Angular app locally
 # Step 3: Deploy your app to the IBM Blockchain Platform on the IBM Cloud.